 My paintings are abstract representations of the environment around me.
 I incorporate botanical inspired imagery into rearranged landscapes and compositions.
-Intricate, complex structures and fine line work are interwoven into these compositions which become representative of the architecture and elements of the built environment.
+Intricate, complex structures and fine linework are interwoven into these compositions, which become representative of the architecture and elements of the built environment.
 My compositions are often highly detailed, layered and complex, with contrasting areas of negative space.
-I use a range of colours: pastel tones; bright, bold colour; dark and earthy shades and pops of fluorescent highlights.
+I use a range of colours: pastel tones, bright and bold colours, dark and earthy shades and pops of fluorescents.

 Did you attend art school or are you self-taught?

 I completed an honours degree in Interior/Exhibition Design where I particularly loved developing technical drafting skills.
 These skills have subsequently informed the subject matter in my art practice today.
 After a five-year period of working at the National Gallery of Victoria, I went back to pursue art and completed a Diploma of Visual Arts followed by a Bachelor of Fine Art, focusing on painting and printmaking.
 Art school was a wonderful period of my life, I felt like I could finally give myself permission to do what I had always loved.
 Now, after many qualifications and different career experiences, I can finally call myself an artist!

 I’m currently in the planning stages of building a large studio in my backyard, but until then I use a small spare bedroom as my art studio.
 It has a nice big window overlooking our chicken coop and veggie patch – a room with a view!
 There is a lot of natural light in the room, which is obviously important.
 I mix most of my own paint colours so I have stacks of glass jars lined up in an old bookcase, displaying myriad colour gradients.